 The parties acknowledge and agree that repayments of all NDR loans originated by RCAC shall lose their identity as federal CDBG funds, per the June 7, 2016 Federal Register Notice waiver Section V.17(2)(b)s.
-RCAC and SNC will enter a separate agreement and separate will develop a Program Manual for administration of any future repayments.
-That Program Manual may be based on the BUF ED Loan Application, Instructions, and Loan Policies document to be included in the Toolkit.
-These non-federal funds will be maintained by RCAC and operated as separate designated Healthy California Forest Fund Program "Healthy Forest Program" from other funds being administered by RCAC.
+RCAC and SNC will enter a separate agreement and separate Program Manual for administration of any future repayments.
+These non-federal funds will be maintained by RCAC and operated as separate designated Healthy California Forest Fund Program "Forest Program" from other funds being administered by RCAC.
 The Forest Program Manual will consist of policies and procedures in conformance with RCAC loan policies as they may be from time to time amended.
-The State Program Healthy Forest Program shall be used for investments in biomass or wood processing infrastructure or enterprises in forested areas of California, with a priority for the Sierra
+The State Program shall be used for investments in biomass or wood processing infrastructure or enterprises in forested areas of California, with a priority for the Sierra Nevada Region.